 High wear for the friction material is the most important aspect to get under control in order to make it to the chequered flag.
 The hardest braking point?
 That’s Turn 1, named after Michael Schumacher.
 Cars arrive at around 320 km/h and in under 140 metres, they have to decelerate to 60 km/h before the right hand turn.
 To do that, drivers must really mash the brake pedal, generating a pressure of no less than 119 kg!

-Sebastian Vettel is the most successful driver here on the Bahrain International Circuit, with 4 victories and Ferrari has 6 wins to its name.
+Sebastian Vettel and Lewis Hamilton are the most successful drivers here on the Bahrain International Circuit, with 4 victories and Ferrari has 6 wins to its name.

 |FIRST GRAND PRIX||2004|

 |RACE DISTANCE||308.238 KM|

 |LAP RECORD||1:31.447 – Pedro de La Rosa (2005)|